theonjs/theon/README.md

 - Request/response validators
 - Bind bodies to models
 - Path params parsing and matching
+- Provides a declarative, no boilerplate, programmatic API
 - HTTP agent agnostic: use request, superagent, jQuery or any other via adapters
 - Dynamic programmatic API generation
 - Dependency free